I was talking with a man recently who said:

 How do you view your own unmet needs?

 Regardless, the real question is how does God view our situations?

 “And she said, As the LORD thy God liveth, I have not a cake, but an handful of meal in a barrel, and a little oil in a cruse: and, behold, I am gathering two sticks, that I may go in and dress it for me and my son, that we may eat it, and die.”

-God sent the prophet to see this widow at Zarephath.
+God sent the prophet to see this widow at Zarephath for help.
 A lesser man of God may have wondered what God was up to when he saw how poor this woman was . . . but Elijah knew God wouldn’t have sent him there if He didn’t have a plan.

-God is about to reveal something very powerful in 1 Kings 17:9 and we need to never forget the lesson:
+God is about to reveal something very powerful for us in 1 Kings 17:9 and we need to never forget the lesson: